 What to know about paying for therapy

 One of the first questions people ask when reaching out for therapy is: “Do you take insurance?”
-At Still & South Counseling, I work with women in South Carolina and Virginia who want to know the pros and cons of both insurance and self-pay for therapy.
-No matter what you choose, book your free consult call
+At Still & South Counseling, I work with clients in South Carolina and Virginia who want to know the pros and cons of both insurance and self-pay for therapy.
+No matter what you choose, know that therapy is within reach.

 Using Insurance for Therapy